src-d/guide/talent/hiring_process.md

 ### Job Description

-- Job Description is written by the lead engineers with Anna's support.
+- Job Description is written by the lead engineers with the Talent's Manager support.

 - For every meeting between the lead and Anna there will be a PR in the [minutes](https://github.com/src-d/minutes) repo and the job descriptions will be uploaded at the private repository https://github.com/src-d/company.